Alasdair Allan: Political career

-Between 2020 and 2021, Allan served as a member of the high profile Committee on the Scottish Government Handling of Harassment Complaints which investigated the government's handling of complaints made against former First Minister Alex Salmond.
+Between 2020 and 2021, Allan served as a member of the high-profile Committee on the Scottish Government Handling of Harassment Complaints which investigated the government's handling of complaints made against former First Minister Alex Salmond.

 In May 2023, along with fellow Highlands MSPs Kate Forbes and Fergus Ewing, Allan rebelled against the SNP whip in a vote on the Scottish Government's plans to introduce Highly Protected Marin Areas (HPMAs) in Scotland, which would have restricted fishing access in certain areas.
 In the debate on the motion Allan said that, while not a natural rebel, "I feel that I have little choice today but to apply some real pressure on behalf of my genuinely worried island constituents."

 During Màiri McAllan's maternity leave between July 2024 and June 2025 he served as Acting Minister for Climate Action while Gillian Martin, who normally held the role, took on McAllan's responsibilities as Cabinet Secretary for Net Zero and Energy.

+In the 2026 Scottish Parliament election, he was unseated by Donald MacKinnon from Scottish Labour.